zlcastaneda10/SRA-Serviecologico-/README.md

 http://serviecologico-sra.herokuapp.com/

 ## Requirements
-To run this project in yoour computer you will need Meteor, you can install it from here https://www.meteor.com/
+To run this project in your computer you will need Meteor, you can install it from here https://www.meteor.com/

 ## Installation
 Clone the repository to your computer, in the project folder run the following command